google/fonts/ofl/ntr/upstream_info.md

 - The repo has been dormant since November 2014.
 There is no evidence of more recent upstream activity.
 - Font version in the binary is 1.0.5 (ttfautohint v1.2.25).
 - No cached clone found in `/mnt/shared/upstream_repos/fontc_crater_cache/`.

+## Update (2026-04-24) — Override config.yaml

+**Model**: Claude Opus 4.7 (1M context)

+Upstream has both compatible sources (.ufo) and legacy `.sfd`/`.vfb` archives at the pinned commit `1268910` (upstream legacy: .sfd in repo root).
+Added an override `config.yaml` in `ofl/ntr/` that references the compatible sources only (`NTR.ufo`).
+The legacy archives are retained upstream for historical reference but are not consumed by gftools-builder. `google-fonts-sources` auto-detects the override on the next regeneration of crater's `targets.json`.